aziflaj/aziflaj.github.io/content/posts/2023-01-29-little-space-for-things-of-little-importance.md

 how compression works".

 A compression algorithm can either be a lossless or a lossy algorithm.
-A compression algorithm is consideres lossless when there is no information reduction after compressing; these kind of algorithms work by reducing statistical redundancy, e.g. by back-referencing repeated portions of the data.
+A compression algorithm is considered lossless when there is no information reduction after compressing; these kind of algorithms work by reducing statistical redundancy, e.g. by back-referencing repeated portions of the data.
 The ZIP format implements lossless compression.
 On the other hand, the lossy algorithms remove unnecessary data or noise from the